 - Submit official transcripts from all colleges you have attended to TnCIS.
 To request your Vol State transcript, visit the Records & Registration Office.
 Once logged in, choose Pellissippi State Community College and under the office option, Tennessee Consortium for International Studies (TnCIS).
 All Vol State transcripts are processed electronically through the National Student Clearinghouse.

-- Submit this study abroad scholarship application for Vol State.
+- Submit a Vol State study abroad scholarship application.

 - Ask a Vol State professor or a work supervisor to submit this online recommendation form.